 PURE can help to provide acknowledgement to funders and establish relationships with projects and research activities.
 By linking projects and publications we can expose and promote research outcomes for funded projects.
 See Pure user guides

 Link underlying data

-For further questions, please contact: firstname.lastname@example.org
+For further questions about open access, please contact: firstname.lastname@example.org